WebOfTrustInfo/rwot13/README.md

-# Rebooting the Web of Trust XIII: Ventura (October 7-11, 2024)
+# Rebooting the Web of Trust XIII: Ventura (October 7-11, 2024) [CANCELLED]

-This repository contains documents related to RWOT13, the thirteenth Rebooting the Web of Trust design workshop, which will be held in Ventura, California in the USA, from Monday, October 7th through 11th, 2024.
+This repository contains documents related to RWOT13, the thirteenth Rebooting the Web of Trust design workshop, which was to be held in Ventura, California in the USA, from Monday, October 7th through 11th, 2024.

+Unfortunately, [RWOT13 was cancelled](https://www.weboftrust.info/rwot%20workshop/rwot13-cancelled/).
+See our [papers listing](https://www.weboftrust.info/papers/) for all of the great papers produced at prior workshops.

 The goal of the workshop is to generate five technical white papers and/or proposals on topics decided by the group that would have the